Grigori Aleksandrov: After World War II

-Aleksandrov's first postwar film was Springtime, another musical comedy starring Lyubov Orlova, as well as several other top-notch actors, including Nikolai Cherkasov, Erast Garin, and Faina Ranevskaya.
+Aleksandrov's first postwar film was Springtime, another musical comedy starring Lyubov Orlova, as well as several other top-notch actors, including Nikolay Cherkasov, Erast Garin, and Faina Ranevskaya.
 He also made a movie about the Russian composer Mikhail Glinka, obviously pushed by his Moscow Conservatory nurtured wife.

 Popular public figures in the Soviet Union, Aleksandrov and Orlova had a difficult relationship with Stalin, who admired their films (he reportedly gave a print of Volga Volga as a present to U.S. President Franklin D. Roosevelt) but frequently humiliated the pair.

 He taught directing at VGIK from 1951 to 1957, Leonid Gaidai was among his students.
 He also made several films about the years leading up to the Russian Revolution, including several about Vladimir Lenin.

 During Khrushchev Thaw

 Paradoxically, Aleksandrov found it harder to work in the more politically relaxed atmosphere called "Khrushchev Thaw" that followed Stalin's death.
 He was even punished for his success during the Stalin era.
 The level of harsh criticism about his movie Russian Souvenir (1960) was very derogatory, the satirical magazine Krokodil has published a feuilleton dedicated to the film, entitled "Is this specificity?"
 Immediately, as if on command, critical articles began to appear in other publications.
 The case went so far that Aleksandrov's colleagues were forced to defend the director.
-Izvestia has published a letter in support of Aleksandrov, signed by Petr Kapitsa, Dmitri Shostakovich, Sergei Obraztsov, Yuri Zavadsky and Sergei Yutkevich.
+Izvestia has published a letter in support of Aleksandrov, signed by Pyotr Kapitsa, Dmitri Shostakovich, Sergey Obraztsov, Yuri Zavadsky and Sergei Yutkevich.
 The attacks on Aleksandrov had stopped but after that, he basically stopped filming.
-According to Russian actor Aleksander Shpagin, Aleksandrov's humor wasn't understood then as clear as now.
+According to Russian actor Aleksandr Shpagin, Aleksandrov's humor wasn't understood then as clear as now.